Named in honor of Joyce and Truman Hobbs

 Program Completion Requirements

-- Completion, with a grade of “C” or higher, of at least twelve (12) semester credit hours at the 300 or 400 level outside of the student’s academic program (that is, courses that are not required for completion of the General Education Core Curriculum and which are not eligible to count toward the student’s major).
+• Completion of twelve (12) semester credit hours of 300- or 400-level courses outside of one’s academic program (that is, courses that are not required for completion of the General Education Core Curriculum and are not eligible to count toward one’s major), which must be completed with a grade of “C” or higher.

-- Students whose required program of study (courses required for completion of the General Education Core Curriculum and the major) exceeds 108 semester credit hours may petition to have this requirement reduced to the number of credit hours remaining for degree completion.
+• Students whose required program of study (courses required for completion of the General Education Core Curriculum and the major) exceeds 108 semester credit hours may petition to have this requirement reduced to the number of hours remaining for degree completion.

 Available options for Honors Core Classes